Hollows (series): Setting

-The supernatural beings are known as "Inderlanders".
-As laws and societies are dramatically changed by factors relating to these new sentient species, all levels of law enforcement in the United States break down.
-Two new organizations, the Inderlander Security service (consisting entirely of non-humans) and the Federal Inderlander Bureau (consisting entirely of normal humans), replace the former law enforcement agencies at all levels.
-The convention that allows both agencies to operate forbids Inderlanders from being on the F.I.B. payroll, although consulting jobs mostly are allowed.
+The dramatic change in the make up of the population led to the break down of law enforcement in the United States.
+Two new organizations, the Inderlander Security service (consisting of non-humans) and the Federal Inderlander Bureau (consisting of humans), replaced the former law enforcement agencies at all levels.
+The structure of society otherwise remained intact during the Turn because Inderlanders obtained (or seized) many positions of power.